Thursday, September 13, 2012

 They didn't.

-Take Ezra, the head of Photography; he spoke fill dirt--though a high end of it at that.
+Take Ezra, the head of Photography; he spoke clean fill--though a high end of it at that.
 But what really warmed me to Ezra was the 10,000 lakes coming off that Minnesota tongue of his.

 After touching on my Minnesota roots, I asked Ezra where he'd grown up?